jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added native date/time support and made `chrono` optional.
 - Added support for worksheet tables.
-- Added more generic interfaces and methods.
-- Added Chart axis and series methods.

 See the full [Release Notes and Changelog].